Procedure for reporting oil spillage

 Coast GuardGovernment Official

-If directly reporting to the NRC is not practicable, reports may be made to the Coast Guard or Government Officials for the geographic area where the discharge occurred.
+If directly reporting to the NRC is not practicable, reports may be made to the Coast.
+Guard or Government Officials for the geographic area where the discharge occurred.

+Contents of Reporting The above facts shall be entered in the Log Book and the Oil Record Book.
 In foreign ports reporting should be done to the appropriate local authority.
 The contact details are available in the SOPEP list of national and regional contacts.

-Related articles
+Related Information

 Ships bunkering guideline- planning, preparation, safety checks & confirmation